survivejs/webpack-book/manuscript/developing_with_webpack/optimizing_development.md

 Aliasing is a powerful technique and it has usages beyond this particular case.
 You could for example use it manage a configuration file depending on development and production.

-The code below shows how to set these two fields up:
+The code below shows how to set up these two fields:

 **webpack.config.js**